INTRODUCTION

 CAUSES OF AGRARIAN CRISIS

-2. No alternative for Irrigation:- Even in the era of 21st century, the agriculture is completely dependent on rainfall for irrigation.
+1. Depeasantization:- People are moving form agricultural sector to secondary sector or tertiary sector because agriculture is no more a profitable activity when compared to other enterprises.
+Income derived from this is even not enough to meet the needs of cultivators.2.
+No alternative for Irrigation:- Even in the era of 21st century, the agriculture is completely dependent on rainfall for irrigation.
 However, due to climate change the Indian Monsoon often play gambles and further lead to crop failure, which resulted into agrarian crisis since 1990s.

 3. Liberal import of agricultural products:- with the induction of globalization, the absolute policy of protectionism became impossible to follow for Indian government.
 At the same time Government has liberal import policy towards agriculture.
 Therefore rice and wheat is often imported form China, Malaysia, Middle east and even form west, which cost less as compared to Indian wheat and rice.
 Our farmers are not able to compete with the farmers of these countries as they are technologically strong.
 Thus, this lead to downfall of Indian farmers.